spelluri/100-Days-Of-Devops/Day04/README.md

 ✔ Understanding Linux permission bits
 ✔ How to use numeric and symbolic modes in chmod
-✔ Importance of file permissions in multi-user environments ✔ Validating permission changes using ls -l
+✔ Importance of file permissions in multi-user environments ✔ Validating permission changes using ls -l.